linode/docs/docs/guides/security/basics/using-fail2ban-to-secure-your-server-a-tutorial/index.md

 modified_by:
   name: Linode
 published: 2015-10-12
+title: "Using Fail2ban to Secure Your Server"
-title: "How to Use Fail2ban to Secure Your Server (A Tutorial)"
+title_meta: "How to Use Fail2ban to Secure Your Server (A Tutorial)"
-h1_title: "Using Fail2ban to Secure Your Server"
-enable_h1: true
 ---

 ## What is Fail2Ban